hoop33/gumwood/README.md

 Its purpose is to prepare a GraphQL schema for publication on a Gatsby or Docusaurus site, or any other site that generates HTML documentation from markdown files.

-You specify a live GraphQL endpoint and whether you want the resulting markdown to be stored in a single file or multiple files, and Gumwood will generate the markdown with optional front matter.
+You specify a live GraphQL endpoint or the JSON result from a GraphQL introspection query.
+Gumwood will generate markdown for the GraphQL schema and write it to `stdout`.
+If you specify an output directory using the `--out-dir` option, Gumwood will split the output into multiple files, by GraphQL entity type, and write them to the output directory.

 ## Usage